hrbrmstr/tdigest/README.md

   - `td_quantile_of`: Return the quantile of the value
   - `td_total_count`: Total items contained in the t-digest
   - `td_value_at`: Return the value at the specified quantile
-  - `tquantile`: Calcuate sample quantiles from a t-digest
+  - `tquantile`: Calculate sample quantiles from a t-digest

 ## Installation